 Christian Dent, 16, a student at Strong Rock Christian School is leaning toward Joe Biden in this election.
 He’s looking for a candidate with moderate views and is a well-known who will be an ally to the American middle-class.

 “After the Trump endorsement is when we fell apart,” explained Dent.
-“That’s when I really realized the Republican Party is dominated by Trump’s policy.
+“That’s when I really realized the Republican party is dominated by Trump’s policy.
 It’s just everything.
 It lives and breathes Trump.
-It’s not the Republican Party like it was ten years ago.
+It’s not the Republican party like it was 10 years ago.
 It’s the Trump Party.”

 “He’s doing diplomacy by tweet,” says Dent.
 “And it’s irresponsible, it’s childish, and it’s degrading the moral fabric of the country.”

 James Hernandez, 17, a student at Westminster Schools, is undecided in the 2020 race.
 He is looking for a candidate with moderate views and who listens to the American people.